TandaHQ/work-samples/README.md

 Chances are you already know which challenge is right for you, but if not, a quick summary:

 - **analysis**: a challenge for data scientists.
 Challenges include programmatic data analysis and making actionable recommendations.
+- **bulk tagging**: a challenge for designers and front end web developers.
+Challenges include redesigning an existing feature to be easier to use.
 - **browse rosters**: a challenge for designers and front end web developers.
 Challenges include redesigning an existing feature to be easier to use.
 - **modeling**: a challenge for business analysts.
 Challenges include system design, process mapping, and working with APIs.
 - **punctuality**: a challenge for front end web developers/engineers.
 Challenges include building modular functionality, AJAX, and working with designs.